A total of 81% of CEOs in top-performing companies are now actively using IT to achieve business strategy.

 Making the right choice of software is not easily done.
 At Brandworkz, we’ve had dream client situations in which the CIO and CMO overviews have a mutual definition of success.
 Both parties have a clear picture of the problems they need to solve and share accountability for business performance improvements.

 And then there are those where marketing and IT are not aligned.
 Typically, IT has been brought in at a late stage and the project is threatened because they’ve identified various issues around integration, compliance, or processes.

 Talking About Ideals

 When CMO and CIO share a common view of the digital marketing requirements, supporting technology, IT architecture, and a clear understanding of what it takes to succeed, marketing technology is in a good place to fuel business growth.

 Marketers are invited to apply their particular expertise and experience to help IT understand the expected outcome from taking on a new technology product.
-This is how IT develops a customer-service mentality, including listening to marketing team’s thoughts and ideas, and how the process of enabling digital change becomes a productively creative endeavor.
+This is how IT develops a customer-service mentality, including listening to the marketing team’s thoughts and ideas, and how the process of enabling digital change becomes a productively creative endeavour.